Mulik6/WorldOfGame/README.md

 ## Transition to GCP: Dockerized Efficiency

 Seeking enhanced flexibility and efficiency, I migrated to Google Cloud Platform (GCP).
 Here, I adopted a setup comprising a single compute instance running Ubuntu Linux on AMD64 architecture.
 Within this environment, I deployed two Docker containers housing Jenkins, utilizing the official Jenkins image from Docker Hub ([jenkins/jenkins](https://hub.docker.com/r/jenkins/jenkins)).
-This configuration streamlined resource allocation and facilitated smoother Jenkins operations.

 ## Exploring OCI: Architectural Diversification

 In a quest for experimentation and diversification, I turned to Oracle Cloud Infrastructure (OCI).
 Here, I encountered a unique challenge: the compute instance was based on a distinct OS architecture (Linux/ARM64).
-Consequently, I had to devise a tailored solution by provisioning a new Docker container specifically configured for the Jenkins Agent.
+Consequently, I had to devise a tailored solution by provisioning a new Docker container specifically configured for my Jenkins Agent.

 ## Simplifying Future Deployments

 To enhance future deployments and alleviate setup complexities, I took proactive measures.
 Both Jenkins Agent containers utilized in my deployments are now available on Docker Hub.
-You can access them at [mulik6/myjenkinslave](https://hub.docker.com/r/mulik6/myjenkinslave/tags), ensuring seamless replication of my optimized Jenkins node configurations.
+You can access them at [mulik6/myjenkinslave](https://hub.docker.com/r/mulik6/myjenkinslave/tags), ensuring seamless replication of my Jenkins Agent node configurations.

-This journey underscores the importance of adaptability and innovation in optimizing CI/CD infrastructure across diverse cloud environments.
-Through strategic adjustments and proactive solutions, I've unlocked efficiency and scalability in Jenkins node management.